Copenhagen: 21st century

 Since the summer of 2000, Copenhagen and the Swedish city of Malmö have been connected by the Øresund Bridge, which carries rail and road traffic.
 As a result, Copenhagen has become the centre of a larger metropolitan area spanning both nations.
 The bridge has brought about considerable changes in the public transport system and has led to the extensive redevelopment of Amager.
 The city's service and trade sectors have developed while a number of banking and financial institutions have been established.
 Educational institutions have also gained importance, especially the University of Copenhagen with its 35,000 students.
-Another important development for the city has been the Copenhagen Metro, the railway system which opened in 2002 with additions until 2007, transporting some 54 million passengers by 2011.

-On the cultural front, the Copenhagen Opera House, a gift to the city from the shipping magnate Mærsk Mc-Kinney Møller on behalf of the A.P.
+An important development for the city has been the opening of the Copenhagen Metro railway system in 2002.
+The Copenhagen Metro was extended until 2007, transporting some 54 million passengers by 2011.
+The Copenhagen Opera House, a gift to the city from the shipping magnate Mærsk Mc-Kinney Møller on behalf of the A.P.
 Møller foundation, was completed in 2004.

 In December 2009 Copenhagen gained international prominence when it hosted the worldwide climate meeting COP15.
+In 2019 Copenhagen was crowned the best swimming city by CNN and Copenhagen harbour now has 13 official swimming zones and three harbour baths.
+Illegal bathers are fined by the police.

 On 3 July 2022, three people were killed in a shooting at Field's mall in Copenhagen.
 Police chief inspector Søren Thomassen announced the arrest of a 22-year-old man and said that the police cannot rule out an act of terrorism.